Tamie13/Vulnerabilities-and-Hardening-HW/README.md

     * If the user/password combination is correct, it will return a successful message.
     * If the user/password combination is incorrect, it will return the message, "Invalid credentials."

-We will use this page with another application called `Burp Suite` to complete this activity.
+We will use this page with two other applications called `Burp Suite & FoxyProxy` to complete this activity.
--  If not already installed run `sudo burpsuite` in Vagrant command line.
-Then open Firefox where the add-on `FoxyProxy` was installed prior to this activity.
+-  If you have not already installed `Burp Suite` or the `FoxyProxy Add-On` [Click Here](https://github.com/Tamie13/Vulnerabilities-and-Hardening-                HW/blob/main/Burp%20Suite%20Instructions.pdf) for setup instructions.

       * Use the web application tool Burp Suite, specifically the Burp Suite Intruder feature, to determine if any of the administrator accounts are vulnerable                   to a brute force attack on this web application.

       * You've been provided with a list of administrators and the breached passwords below:
       * [List of Administrators](https://github.com/Tamie13/Vulnerabilities-and-Hardening-HW/blob/main/listofadmins.txt)